ankaAR/bestiario5e/_creatures/blink-dog.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
-Impacto: 4 (1d6 + 1) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
+Impacto: 4 (1d6 + 1) puntos de daño perforante.

-***Teleport (Recharge 4-6).*** The dog magically teleports, along with any equipment it is wearing or carrying, up to 40 ft. to an unoccupied space it can see.
+***Teleport (Recarga 4-6).*** The dog magically teleports, along with any equipment it is wearing or carrying, up to 40 ft. to an unoccupied space it can see.
 Before or after teleporting, the dog can make one bite attack.